-Our Cerner Electronic Patient Record system goes live in...
+Our Cerner Millennim Electronic Patient Record is now LIVE!

-Whilst it might sound simple, it has the potential to completely transform the way we work, with vast benefits for both colleagues, patients and their families.
-In East Lancashire Hospitals NHS Trust the programme will be known as ‘eLancs’ and is designed to improve patient care across the health and social care system in the area by replacing paper-based notes and records with a new suite of digital tools and technologies.
+At ELHT the programme is known as ‘eLancs’ and it has been designed to improve patient care by replacing paper-based notes and records with a new suite of digital tools and technologies.
 The programme is patient focussed, clinically led and digitally enabled.

-Paper records will be replaced by digital records and there will be new ways of working introduced to take advantage of this digital approach.
-It will make a number of administrative tasks easier to manage as information will flow around the organisation more easily.
+Paper records have been replaced by digital records and our new ways of working will take advantage of this digital approach.

-Take a look at our brochure on eLancs below for further information and updates.
+Take a look at our brochure below for further information about our new ePR

 Access to records will only be available to authorised staff and there is a strict governance policy around this.
 The information will be stored off site and the data will therefore be less vulnerable to cyber-attack or to outside agencies.
 All patient data will be stored in the UK.